How to Create Title Tags and Meta Descriptions Google Will Love

 Is under 160 characters

-Google will start to truncate descriptions after 155-160 characters.
-The “right” length really boils down to what you want to say.
-In general, your descriptions should be concise and informative.
-You don’t need to fill up 160 characters if you can get your message across in less, and sufficiently convince readers to hop onto your site.
+Google truncates descriptions after 155-160 characters.
+The appropriate length depends on your message.
+Generally, descriptions should be concise and informative.
+You need not fill all 160 characters if you can convey your message persuasively in fewer.

 Includes your primary keyword